Bandy World Championship: History

 Although bandy has been played since the 19th century, the first men's world championships were only played as recently as 1957, and the first women's championships not until 2004.

 Before this, friendlies had been played regularly between the Nordic countries.
 A film from British Pathé created in 1935 called "Ice Hockey At Helsingfors On Sleeve As Ice Hockey At Halsingfors News In A Nutshell (1935)" shows an international bandy match between women bandy players from Finland and women bandy players from Sweden being played outdoors at Helsingfors Ice Stadium (Helsinki) in Finland where the narrator corrects the misconception that it is an international women's ice hockey game.
 Helsingfors is the Swedish name for Helsinki and comes from the name of the surrounding parish, Helsinge (etymological origin of the Finnish name Helsinki) and the rapids (in Swedish: fors), which flowed through the original town.

 A bandy tournament for men was held as a demonstration sport at the 1952 Winter Olympics in Oslo, but this had no world championship status.
-A four nation tournament in 1954 for men was played in Moscow, this was the first time the Soviet Union met teams from other countries and the first time the new, jointly agreed rules were used, however this was not called a world championship.
+A four-nation tournament in 1954 for men was played in Moscow, this was the first time the Soviet Union met teams from other countries and the first time the new, jointly agreed rules were used, however this was not called a world championship.
 The international federation was founded in 1955 by the four countries which had men's national bandy teams who had played in Moscow.

 The first ever men's Bandy World Championship was organised in 1957 in association with the 50th anniversary of the Ball Association of Finland, which at the time was the governing body of bandy in Finland.
 It was played at the Helsinki Olympic Stadium.

 From 1961 to 2003, the men's championships were played every two years, but since then has been played annually.
 (During the period 1972–1990, the Rossiya Tournament was held for national teams in the years when there was no world championship.
 This was always played in the Soviet Union and arranged by newspaper Sovetskaya Rossiya.
 It was affectionately called "the small world championship".)

 Participating nations

-For a long time, only four countries competed at the world championships: the Soviet Union, Sweden, Finland and Norway, with the Soviet Union the dominating country.
-Since then, more countries have joined the tournaments, starting with the United States in 1985.
+For a long time, only four countries competed at the world championships: the Soviet Union, Sweden, Finland and Norway, with the Soviet Union dominating.
+More countries have joined the tournaments in recent decades, starting with the United States in 1985.
 The interest in the sport has spread to other parts of Europe, North America and Asia, and the dissolution of the Soviet Union in 1991 also opened the way for separate national teams from the former Soviet republics.
 Somalia became the first team from Africa to compete, in the 2014 tournament in Irkutsk.
 The record number of participants is 20, set in 2019.